frePPLe/frepple/doc/command-reference.rst

 The label of a scenario, which is displayed in the dropdown list in the upper right hand corner, can also be updated here.

+The theme of the user interface can be different for each scenario.
+This avoids confusion where changes are accidentily applied to an incorrect scenario.

 .. tabs::

    .. tab:: Execution screen